sarahannealice/ePortfolio/README.md

 - 💞️ I’m looking to collaborate on a meaningful project that will help people in their day-to-day lives.
 - 📫 How to reach me: sarah.annealice@gmail.com

-**please note this is a profile of school works over the years and is undergoing changes constantly**
+** please note this is a profile of school works over the years and is undergoing changes constantly **

+** box style inspired by that of alexsandria ryan's **